Frequently Asked Questions

 Not all of these programs are currently accepting new applications for funding, so we encourage you to visit the websites of each program to learn more about their funding priorities, eligibility criteria, deadlines, and application processes.
 To learn more about additional current and upcoming RWJF funding opportunities of interest visit the Foundation’s Funding Opportunities page and/or use RWJF’s new Program Finder tool to identify programs that may align with your interests and goals.

 Yes, you may propose a research study to address other topics, as long as your research focuses on a system alignment strategy that helps medical, social, and public health systems work together to dismantle and disrupt for forms of systemic racism embedded within these systems.
+For instance, You may propose a novel system alignment intervention that test other ways of helping medical, social, and public health systems work together to address forms systemic racism, such as interventions involving new staffing and workforce training models, new data sharing, data linkage and data dissemination models, or new communication and information-sharing strategies.

-Yes, we encourage you to participate in one of our CFP webinars, and attend one or more of the weekly CFP Office Hour sessions.
-You can ask questions and obtain general feedback about your ideas.
-More information about registering for these sessions can be found here.
-Additionally, if you are a community-based organization (rather than a university or research institution), you can utilize a variety of technical assistance resources and supports available through the S4A System Alignment Innovation Hub.
-Please reach out early because available assistance opportunities may be limited in the days leading up to the LOI submission deadline.
+Additionally, if you are a community-based organization you can utilize a variety of technical assistance resources and supports available through the S4A System Alignment Innovation Hub.
+Please reach out early because available assistance opportunities may be limited in the days leading up to the application submission deadline.

-If you are a community-based organization (rather than a university or research institution), you can utilize a variety of technical assistance resources and supports available through the S4A System Alignment Innovation Hub.
-This Hub may be able to provide assistance and guidance for identifying a suitable research partner for your organization.
+If you are a community-based organization (rather than a university or research institution), you can utilize a variety of technical assistance resources and supports available through the S4A Systems Alignment Innovation Hub.
+The Hub may be able to provide assistance and guidance for identifying a suitable research partner for your organization, as well as free technical assistance, consulting, and support through their Community Power Network.
 Additionally, Johns Hopkins University maintains the Accelerating Collaborations for Evaluation Matching Service which may be able to assist with finding research partners.
 The S4A program also can discuss general strategies related to finding a research partner during our weekly CFP Office Hour sessions or via email.
-As a general strategy, we encourage you to reach out to the universities and research institutions that operate in your region, including institutions that are part of the NIH Clinical and Translational Science Awards (CTSA) programwhich focuses on community engagement in health research.
-Please reach out early because available assistance opportunities may be limited in the days leading up to the LOI submission deadline.

 Systemic racism and structural racism are forms of injustice resulting from historical and contemporary laws, policies, and practices that perpetuate unfair treatment of people from racial and ethnic minority groups and indigenous communities.
 We use systemic racism and structural racism interchangeably in this CFP.
 These forms of racism are deeply embedded in the institutions, delivery systems, and financing systems that shape the distribution of power and resources across American society.
 Examples include: barriers to political participation such as political district gerrymandering, inequities in access to polling locations, and restrictive timeframes and mechanisms for ballot casting; lack of representation on governing boards and decision-making bodies; residential segregation by household race, ethnicity and income; inequities in access to capital and financial resources; maldistribution of health and social resources such as clinics, libraries, parks, teachers, sidewalks, and public transportation; environmental injustices such as exposure to polluting industries, hazardous infrastructure, and climate risks; and inequities in information such as the lack of disaggregated data about health and social needs and program effectiveness for specific racial and ethnic minority populations and indigenous communities.
 Additional examples include racial patterning in the implementation and enforcement of public policies and administrative practices that require some level of discretionary decision-making, such as law enforcement use of force, incarceration, bail, probation, eviction, expulsion, child protective services actions, child support enforcement, occupational health and safety enforcement, employee recruitment, hiring and training practices, property valuation and tax assessments, medical necessity determinations, medical billing and debt collections, housing voucher acceptance, eligibility determination for Medicaid and other social assistance programs, hospital community benefit activities, and awarding of grants and contracts that fund health and social service programs.

-For more detailed definitions, examples, and potential solutions, see this review article: https://www.healthaffairs.org/doi/10.1377/hlthaff.2021.01394.
+For more detailed definitions, examples, and potential solutions, see this review article.
 We encourage applicants to study how forms of systemic racism intersect and interact with other forms of marginalization and inequity in American society, such as those related to sexual orientation, gender identity, disability status, socioeconomic status, educational attainment, immigration and refugee status, national origin, language and literacy, religious affiliation, tribal membership, and rurality.